Hamid6426/Hamid6426/README.md

 # 👋 Hello, Everyone! 👋

 <p> My name is Mian Hamid Ur Rehman.
-A full stack web developer.
-I transitioned from mechanical engineering to the field of web development, Specializing in React framework with MERN Stack, and Next.js Architecture.
+A full stack web developer specializing in React framework with MERN Stack, and Next.js Architecture.
 Proficient in UX Design principles with expertise in Figma for crafting intuitive and user-friendly interfaces. </p>

 <p>As a Full Stack Web Developer, I bring together strong front-end and back-end development skills with a deep understanding of UX Design principles.
 Proficient in Figma, I ensure functional, efficient, and user-centered web applications and deliver a seamless experience across the entire stack.</p>